semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 }
 ```

 Where `ExampleException` is thrown, we also want to find `BadRequest`, because `BadRequest` is a child of `ExampleException`.
-Unlike Semgrep, DeepSemgrep can find `BadRequest`.
-Since DeepSemgrep uses information from all the files in the directory it scans, it detects `BadRequest` and finds both thrown exceptions.
+Unlike Semgrep, Semgrep Pro Engine can find `BadRequest`.
+Since Semgrep Pro Engine uses information from all the files in the directory it scans, it detects `BadRequest` and finds both thrown exceptions.

-If you are following in the cloned [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests), in the `docs/class_inheritance` directory, try the following commands to test the difference:
+If you are following in the cloned [testing repository](https://github.com/returntocorp/deep-semgrep-tests), in the `docs/class_inheritance` directory, try the following commands to test the difference:

 1. Run Semgrep:
     ```sh
     semgrep --config deep.yaml .
     ```
-2. Run DeepSemgrep:
+2. Run Semgrep Pro Engine:
     ```sh
     semgrep --config deep.yaml . --deep --dataflow-traces
     ```

 ### Using class inheritance with typed metavariables

-DeepSemgrep uses interfile class inheritance information when matching [typed metavariables](https://semgrep.dev/docs/writing-rules/pattern-syntax/#typed-metavariables).
+Semgrep Pro Engine uses interfile class inheritance information when matching [typed metavariables](https://semgrep.dev/docs/writing-rules/pattern-syntax/#typed-metavariables).
 Continuing the example from the previous section, see the following example file, which has defined some exceptions and includes their logging:

 <iframe title="Semgrep example no prints" src="https://semgrep.dev/embed/editor?snippet=adamkvitek:log-exception-example1-copy" width="100%" height="432" frameborder="0"></iframe>

 The rule searches for any variable of type `ExampleException` being logged.
-Semgrep is **not** able to find instances of `BadRequest` being logged, unlike DeepSemgrep.
+Semgrep is **not** able to find instances of `BadRequest` being logged, unlike Semgrep Pro Engine.
 Allowing typed metavariables to access information from the entire program enables users to query any variable for its type and use that information in conjunction with the rest of the code resulting in more accurate findings.

 :::note
-For a more realistic example where typed metavariables are used, see the following [rule written by Semgrep community](https://semgrep.dev/playground/s/chegg:log4j2_tainted_argument) to find code vulnerable to the log4j vulnerability.
+For a more realistic example where typed metavariables are used, see the following [rule written by the Semgrep community](https://semgrep.dev/playground/s/chegg:log4j2_tainted_argument) to find code vulnerable to the log4j vulnerability.
 :::

-Try to run DeepSemgrep in the cloned [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests).
+Try to run Semgrep Pro Engine in the cloned [testing repository](https://github.com/returntocorp/deep-semgrep-tests).
 Go to `docs/class_inheritance_with_typed_metavariables` and run the following command:

 ```sh
 semgrep --config deep.yaml . --deep